On December 12th of each year there comes a fun and special day in the United States – Ding-A-Ling Day!

 What Exactly IS National Ding-A-Ling Day?

-You may be thinking that the phrase “Ding-A-Ling” is referring to chuck Berry’s song “My Ding A Ling”
+You may be thinking that the phrase “Ding-A-Ling” is referring to the song, “My Ding A Ling”, by Chuck Berry.

 Or maybe you are thinking of the slang use of the phrase that refers to “a stupid, foolish or eccentric person.”
 (Dictionary.com)